jnewmar/coding-challenge-content-feed/REPORT.md

 ## Thought Process:

-- Framework Selection: Chose Next.js for its server-side rendering capabilities and ease of setup.
+- Framework Selection: Choose Next.js for its server-side rendering capabilities and ease of setup.
 - Component Structure: Designed a component structure to display content feed posts and comments.
 - Data Retrieval: Implemented a route to fetch data from an external API endpoint and process it.
 - Data Processing: Extracted and normalized relevant data properties, sorted posts by priority, and handled image loading.